sarvan0506/EVA5-Vision-Squad/14_Construction_Safety_Dataset/README.md

-# Dataset Preparation for Capstone Project and Inferencing using Detectron 2
+# Dataset Preparation for Construction Safety Gears and Inferencing using Detectron 2

-## Part-I: Optional Assignment
+## Part-I: Detection with MaskRCNN

 Experiment with maskRCNN and feed a video to [Detectron](https://colab.research.google.com/drive/16jcaJoc6bCFAQ96jDe2HwtXj7BMD_-m5?usp=sharing) and upload results.